Search This Blog

 3. Delivery and Operational Efficiency (Key Performance Indicators [KPI] comes here)

 The OKR is a corporate level initiative that connects with the vision ("As is" to the "To be" state based on BHAG ideas).
 This may emerge from the portfolio function (identified in the business case) requiring what needs to be done across the organization (identified in the project/program charter) to align stakeholders, commit resources, and engage for success (that I call as ACE for charter).
 Consequently, each business unit comes up with its own critical success factors (CSF).
-In my opinion, the CSF are spread in at least 6 areas (Strategy, operations, product, marketing, finance, and people).
+In my opinion, the CSF is spread in at least 6 areas (Strategy, operations, product, marketing, finance, and people).
 Now, as programs and projects are chartered to deliver benefits through capabilities, enablers, and features in the product portfolio, the KPI measures the delivery and operational efficiency.

 If we conceptualize all these areas together, then the overlap between each domain (OKR & CSF, OKR & KPI, CSF & KPI) is the Key Result Areas (KRA) that all business units collaborate vertically and horizontally (this is where value comes).
 Every interaction is loaded with several external and internal risks and so are associated with the risk assessment.
 This is one of the reasons why products, projects, programs, and portfolio have risk (as measured by Key Result Indicators) as the central vehicle throughout the organizations (OKR & CSF & KPI & KRA).
 Without understanding these interconnections, if we drive to use KPIs, then these are anti-KPI patterns because we are not measuring what matters!